Japanese common toad: Distribution

-The Japanese common toad is native to Japan and is present on the islands of Honshu, Hokkaido, Kyushu and Shikoku and the subspecies Bufo japonicus formosus has been introduced to the island of Izu Ōshima and Hokkaido.
+The Japanese common toad is native to Japan and is present on the islands of Honshu, Kyushu and Shikoku.
+It has also been introduced to Hokkaido and Sado Island.
 It is present in a wide variety of types of habitats including in lowland and mountainous areas.

 Biology

 The Japanese common toad lives mainly on land, feeding on earthworms and small arthropods including ants and some species of beetle that are lamentable to other predators.
 It hibernates underground in the winter when the temperature falls below about 6 °C. Breeding takes place in the spring when the toads congregate in shallow water bodies and long strings of eggs are laid and become tangled in underwater plants.
 The dark-coloured tadpoles grow to 30 or 40 mm in length before emerging from the pond as juvenile toads in June.

 Reproduction

 The Japanese common toad is known for their intense male-male competition hence the type of breeding associated to this species is explosive breeding.
 The mating pattern of these toads is not conclusive but the major one is polyandry through amplexus.
 Preceding mating is courtship which is based on tactile and visual senses.
 The release of sperms from males is a result of the luteinizing hormone increasing in production and this whole process is induced by amplexus as the males clasp to the females.The size of the males is actually vital in deciding which competitor pairs with the female.
 The bigger males can always replace the smaller ones especially because amplexus is involved and the eggs need to be fertilized to suit the female's preferences.
 This is known as size-assortative mating which leads to male-biased operational sex ratio and in turn highly affects the male-male competition.
-Population density and operarional sex ratio are the two factors that contribute to how the males will compete for mating female partners.
+Population density and operational sex ratio are the two factors that contribute to how the males will compete for mating female partners.
 If the population of males in a specific breeding area is high, females are left with no other options but to practice polyandry.

 Migration to breeding ponds is important in Bufos japonicus and this process is tracked by the production levels of the oscillatory potential changes (OSC).
 OSC levels are highest during the breeding month when the toads have reached their breeding destinations.
 Other hormones like luteinizing hormone and follicle-stimulating hormone also spiral up when the species reach the breeding site.
 In conclusion, the four processes that take place during the breeding season are emerging from hibernation, migration, amplexing, and ovulation in females or spermiation in males.